cs1302uga/cs1302-gallery/README.md

   termination.
 If you find that a daemon thread is preventing your app from terminating gracefully (or at all), then definitely use `-Dexec.cleanupDaemonThreads=false`.

-  Of course, you probably put one of the lines above [in a script](https://github.com/cs1302uga/cs1302-tutorials/blob/master/scripts/scripts.md) so that you do not have to type it out every time.
+  We encourage you to include one or more of the lines above [in a script](https://github.com/cs1302uga/cs1302-tutorials/blob/master/scripts/scripts.md) so that you do not have to type it out every time.